-- To add data points in the graph, double click the plot to open the Plot Details dialog.
+- To add distribution curves into the graph, double click the plot to open the Plot Details dialog.
 Expand the Layer1 option on the left panel and select the first plot under it.

-- To add a Distribution Curve, on the Data tab, set Distribution Curve Type to Normal.
-Set Bins Alignment to Right to orient the curve.
+- To add a Distribution Curve, on the Distribution tab, set Curve Type to Normal.
+Go back to Data tab, set Bins Alignment to Right to orient the curve.